Zellenon/AutoLogicProject1/README.md

 ## Usage

+Our solver is implemented in Python 3.11.7, but we anticipate it should be compatible with any version of Python 3.
 Below, we outline some steps to run the project, along with their associated terminal commands.

 1. Clone the directory and cd into the project repo \
    `git clone https://github.com/Zellenon/AutoLogicProject1` \